 - For a review of tax research see Hanlon and Heitzman (2010, available here) and Shackelford and Shevlin (2001, available here)

-- For a review of research in accounting of income taxes see Graham, Raedy, and Shackelford (2010, available here)
+- For a review of empirical tax research see Maydew (2000, available here)

 Other Topical Areas